pietrop/deepspeech-node-wrapper/README.md

 main(audioFile)
 ```
-see example usage in src folder for more.
+See example usage in src folder for more.

 ## System Architecture